rapid7/metasploit-framework/docs/metasploit-framework.wiki/Nightly-Installers.md

 ### macOS manual installation

-The latest OS X installer package can also be downloaded directly here: <https://osx.metasploit.com/metasploitframework-latest.pkg>, with the last 10 builds archived at <https://osx.metasploit.com/>.
-Simply download and launch the installer to install Metaploit Framework with all of its dependencies.
+The latest OS X installer package can also be downloaded directly here: <https://osx.metasploit.com/metasploitframework-latest.pkg>, with the last 8 builds archived at <https://osx.metasploit.com/>.
+Simply download and launch the installer to install Metasploit Framework with all of its dependencies.

 ## Installing Metasploit on Windows